ViniciusReisch/CRUD-Supermarket/README.md

-# CRUD-Supermarket PT-BR 🛒
+# CRUD-Supermarket EN-US 🛒

-### Repositório de CRUD de um mercado criado em Python
+### CRUD repository from a supermarket created in Python

-### Funcionalidades do programa:
+### Program features:

- - Criar, Atualizar e Deletar Contas, Produtos e Vendas
+ - Create, Update and Delete Accounts, Products and Sales

- - Analisa se o CPF de cadastro é valido
+ - Analyzes if the registration CPF is valid

- - Recolhe dados de seu CEP e implementa no Banco
+ - Collects data from your CEP and implements it in the Bank

-### Como baixar e executar o projeto:
+### How to download and run the project:

- - Primeiramente, baixe o projeto pelo Github: ``git clone https://github.com/Flyinng/CRUD-Supermarket``
+ - First, download the project from Github: ``git clone https://github.com/Flyinng/CRUD-Supermarket``

- - Após a instação do projeto, instale o DB Browser em: ``https://sqlitebrowser.org/``
+ - After installing the project, install DB Browser at: ``https://sqlitebrowser.org/``

- - Depois, execute o arquivo ``criar_banco.py`` em sua IDE.
+ - Run the ``criar_banco.py`` file in your IDE.

- - Após isso, execute o arquivo ``supermercado.py``.
+ - After that, run the ``supermercado.py`` file.

 <br>
-<h4> 📜Projeto desenvolvido na turma de Python do Programa Entra21 </h4>
+<h4> 📜Project developed in the Entra21 Python Class</h4>